 Websites provide a great opportunity to connect with your parishioners or supporters.
-Besides providing information about your programs and ministries, it can offer them an opportunity to make a donation.
-The ‘Donate Button’ is one powerful way to do so.
+Of course, it should provide information about your programs and ministries.
+But it can do more.

 Some donate page “do’s”